Travelling with your cat

 Introduce your cat to car travel gradually, perhaps starting with a short trip around the block.
 Then lead up slowly to a longer journey, always followed by rewards of attention and treats.
 Ideally you should start this training when they’re still a kitten, so that they can get used to it from a young age.
 Your cat may be a bit vocal at first but this usually settles down once you’re on your way.

-If you know your pet is a particularly nervous traveller, but you need to take them somewhere by car, have a word with your vet before you leave.
+If you know your cat is a particularly nervous traveller, but you need to take them somewhere by car, have a word with your vet before you leave.
 They may be able to prescribe some medication to help them relax.

 - Don’t give your cat anything to eat in the hour or two before travelling.
 A full tummy could make them feel travelsick and this could make them hate the prospect of future journeys even more.

-- When you travel with cats in a car, place their carrier where they can’t distract the driver and somewhere snug where the cat carrier will stay in position if you have to brake suddenly.
+- When you travel with cats in a car, place their carrier where they can’t distract the driver and somewhere snug where the carrier will stay in position if you have to brake suddenly.
 It’s a good idea to put a waterproof sheet under their basket too in case they have an accident.

 - Speaking of accidents, make sure you carry paper towels, plastic rubbish bags and a pet friendly disinfectant – better to be safe than sorry!